goauthentik/authentik/website/docs/upgrading/to-0.13.md

 - Some default values change, for example the SAML Provider's default issuer.

-    This only makes a difference for newly created objects.
+    This only makes a difference for newly created providers.

 - Expression Policies variables change